parisfry/Slow-tempo/README.md

 # Slow tempo
- Using the noise function to create a visual which i think represents slow tempo
+ Using the noise function to create a visuals which i think represents three different tempos